Restoration Recovery outpatient addiction treatment logo

 How fast can I actually start?

-Same-week intake is the standard at our active Tennessee clinics.
+Same-week intake is the standard at all four of our clinics.
 The typical timeline: first call to first appointment is 1-3 days; the first dose of buprenorphine is often same-day as your first appointment (provided your COWS score is high enough); full stabilization on the medication takes 1-2 weeks.
 Follow-ups during stabilization are typically telehealth.

 Where can I find a clinical deep-dive on the medications and withdrawal?